wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 If you wish to integrate passkeys for a mobile application using [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is required to make the application a FIDO trusted app.
 By doing so, you allow the hosting platform (iOS or Android) to validate the authenticity of the application.
 This ensures that the authentication requests originate from a legitimate application, safeguarding against malicious attempts to steal credentials.

-!!! note

-    If you wish to implement passkeys with [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is mandatory to validate your application against the relevant platform.

 {% if product_name == "WSO2 Identity Server" %}

 By following this guide, you enable {{product_name}} to host details about your applications in the following endpoints as required by the validation services of [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"}.